Benham & Froud

 The practice, defined variously as architectural foodsmiths, culinary deviants and more pragmatically experience designers has developed the Benham & Froud Prelude - a pre-launch jelly box, containing a set of jelly cubes, made from real fruit and spirits, along with a pair of jelly moulds so that you can make superb jellies at home.
 This will be the first jelly product the creative studio has realised after setting out as jelly enthusiasts back in 2007; so it is 13 years in the making.

-Celebrate in style with the Benham & Froud Christmas 2020 Jelly Box
+The Benham & Froud Christmas 2020 Jelly Box

-Each glorious festive box will include:
+Each glorious festive box included:

 -Gin and Blackberry jelly cubes

 -Recipe booklet - For each jelly set we’ll include three recipes to get your culinarily inspiration flowing